rapalax/Octoprint-Filament-Sensor-ng-OrangePi/README.md

  If you want to be able to use the library as a non root user, you will need to setup a `UDEV` rule to grant you permissions first.
  This can be accomplished as follows:
  ```
+ $ sudo groupadd -r gpio
  $ sudo usermod -aG gpio <current_user>
  $ sudo nano /etc/udev/rules.d/99-gpio.rules
  ```
- That should add your user to the GPIO group, create a new ``UDEV`` rule, and open it in the Nano text editor.
+ That should create the gpio goup, add your user to the GPIO group, create a new ``UDEV`` rule, and open it in the Nano text editor.
  Enter the following into Nano
  ```
    SUBSYSTEM=="gpio", KERNEL=="gpiochip*", ACTION=="add", PROGRAM="/bin/sh -c 'chown root:gpio /sys/class/gpio/export /sys/class/gpio/unexport ; chmod 220 /sys/class/gpio/export /sys/class/gpio/unexport'"